kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/development-procedure/_index.md

 #### Develop the extension

 Once the project is initialized, you can start writing the code of the extension.
-KubeSphere provides rich API, please refer to [Custom Features](../../feature-customization) to extend the capabilities of KubeSphere.
+KubeSphere provides rich APIs, please refer to [Custom Features](../../feature-customization) to extend the capabilities of KubeSphere.

 #### Local debugging